Mean-field dynamics of attractive resource interaction: From uniform to aggregated states

 The competition for resources concentrated in each of the states $\omega_i$ is described in terms of the measure~$\nu$, whose values at the points~$\omega_i$ are defined as follows:

-It is easy to verify that these values also form a stochastic vector ${\bf{r}}=(r_1, r_2, \dots, r_n) \in {\mathbb R_+^{n}}$.
+It is easy to verify that these values also form a stochastic vector ${\bf r}=(r_1, r_2, \ldots, r_n) \in {\mathbb R_+^{n}}$.
 The quantities $\nu(\omega_i)$ can be interpreted as an average distribution (mean field) of $\mu$ over the subset $\Omega \setminus \omega_i$.
-This mean-field approach is widely used in statistical physics to describe systems where individual components interact with an average property of the entire system rather than with each other individually \cite{CastellanoFL2009}.
+This mean--field approach is widely used in statistical physics to describe systems where individual components interact with an average property of the entire system rather than with each other individually \cite{CastellanoFL2009}.
 Furthermore, this paradigm has been substantially broadened by the theory of mean--field games, which provides a rigorous framework for analyzing strategic interactions within large populations of agents.
 Modern applications of this theory are highly diverse, ranging from ranking games with diffusion control \cite{Ankirchner2024} to spatial optimization on bounded domains \cite{Alharbi2026}.
 While our model does not explicitly formulate a stochastic game, it shares the core mean--field philosophy, describing how the aggregate state of the system shapes the favorable conditions for individual components.

 Conceptually, the interdependence of components through the global normalization constraint ($\sum_i p_i = 1$) and the shared mean--field distribution establishes a profound link with the notion of correlated equilibrium.
 In classical game theory, a correlated equilibrium arises when players coordinate their strategies via a shared signal~\cite{Aumann1974}.
 In the context of large populations and mean--field games, recent literature introduces mean--field analogues of correlated equilibrium, where the population distribution plays the role of a shared correlating signal~\cite{HartSchmeidler1989, CampiF2022}.
 In our macroscopic system, the mean--field vector~${\bf r}^t$ and the normalizing denominator $z^t$ fulfill this exact function, naturally driving the system toward aggregated, cooperative outcomes rather than isolated competitive Nash equilibria.

 We investigate the behavior of the trajectories of a discrete-time dynamical system in terms of stochastic vectors

 where $\divideontimes$ denotes the transformation governing the system's dynamics over the state space~$\Omega$.